You need to find free images for blogs every day, but don’t steal them.

 - 1. Be careful with Google image search

 - 2. Wikipedia Commons for public domain images

 - 4. But my favourite free image site offers much more

 - Now for the clever tip and neat trick you can use with free images

 - Now, let’s do some magic with free images with Canva!

 - Why you should always create unique images

 There is a safer and much better way

-Of course, you want to use free images for your blog, because paying for stock photos is not economical for most bloggers.
+Of course, you want to use free images for your website and blog, because paying for stock photos is not economical for most bloggers.

 But doing a quick Google image search and downloading the first image that takes your fancy is fraught with danger.